Get

 Final Thoughts

 Savannah cats are a beautiful cat breed with a wild lineage that can make excellent companions with their exotic appearance and personality!
-They are friendly and affectionate, making them great family pets.
-Their wild genes give this pet cat a freakishly athletic body, allowing them to jump up to over 8 feet high!
+They are friendly and affectionate, though temperament varies by generation and individual, and they are best suited for experienced cat owners.
+Their wild genes give this pet cat a freakishly athletic body, allowing them to jump as high as 8 feet!

 Because of their more-than-usual hunting tendencies and physical abilities, keeping a Savannah cat contained can be challenging for owners.
 They can easily jump and escape barriers, and may get carried away chasing prey.
 Because of this, it is best to keep them indoors while still providing them with proper stimulation to burn their energy.